bioinfo-pf-curie/proteinfold/docs/usage.md

     -profile  STRING [test, singularity, cluster]  Configuration profile to use.
 Can use multiple (comma separated).

 OTHER OPTIONS, NEXTFLOW:
     -params-file  PATH   Set the parameters of the pipeline using a JSON file configuration filei (i.e. 'params.json').
 All parameters defined as JSON type must be this way.
 For example, the JSON can contain: "alphaFoldOptions": "--max_template=2024-01-01 --multimer".
 WARNING: passing the option '--alphaFoldOptions' in command line will throw an error when the option contains '-' or '--' characters which are not appreciated by nextflow.

 OTHER OPTIONS:
     --afMassiveDatabase    PATH      Path to the database required by AFMassive.
     --afMassiveHelp                  Display all the options available to run AFMassive.
 Use this option in combination with -profile singularity. afMassiveOptions       JSON      Specific options for AFMassive.
 As AFMassive is an AlphaFold-like tool, standard AlphaFold options are passed using the --alphaFoldOptions option.
     --alphaFillHelp                  Display all the options available to run AlphaFill.
 Use this option in combination with -profile singularity.
+    --alphaFold3Database   PATH      Path to the database required by AlphaFold3.
+    --alphaFold3Help                 Display all the options available to run AlphaFold3.
+Use this option in combination with -profile singularity. alphaFold3Options      JSON      Prediction model options passed to AlphaFold3.
     --alphaFoldDatabase    PATH      Path to the database required by AlphaFold.
     --alphaFoldHelp                  Display all the options available to run AlphaFold.
 Use this option in combination with -profile singularity. alphaFoldOptions       JSON      Prediction model options passed to AlphaFold or AFMassive.
     --colabFoldDatabase    PATH      Path to the database required by ColabFold.
     --colabFoldHelp                  Display all the options available to run ColabFold.
 Use this option in combination with -profile singularity. colabFoldOptions       JSON      Prediction model options passed to ColabFold.
     --diffDockArgsYamlFile YAML      Path to the YAML file with the DiffDock options.
     --diffDockDatabase     PATH      Path to the database required by DiffDock.
     --dynamicBindDatabase  PATH      Path to the database required by DynamicBind.
     --dynamicBindHelp                Display all the options available to run DynamicBind.
 Use this option in combination with -profile singularity.
     dynamicBindOptions     JSON      Prediction model options passed to DynamicBind.
     --fastaPath            PATH      Path to the input directory which contains the fasta files.
     --fromMsas             PATH      Path to existing multiple sequence alignments (msas) to use for the 3D protein strcuture prediction.
                                      Typically the path could be the results of the pipeline launcded with the --onlyMsas option.
     --launchAfMassive                Launch AFMassive
     --launchAlphaFill                Launch AlphaFill.
     --launchAlphaFold                Launch AlphaFold.
+    --launchAlphaFold3               Launch AlphaFold3.
     --launchColabFold                Launch ColabFold.
     --launchDiffDock                 Launch DiffDock.
     --launchDynamicBind              Launch DynamicBind.
-    --multimerVersions     INT       AlphaFold multimer model versions (v1, v2, v3) which be evaluated by AFMassive.
+    --multimerVersions     INT       AlphaFold multimer model versions (v1, v2, v3) which will be evaluated by AFMassive.
 This parameter is taken into account when --launchAfMassive is true.
 The list of the versions to be evaluated must be provided with a comma separated string, e.g. 'v1,v2', Default is 'v1,v2,v3'.
     --numberOfModels       INT       Number of models that will be evaluated by AFMassive.
 This parameter is taken into account when
                                      --launchAfMassive is true.
     --onlyMsas                       When true, the pipeline will only generate the multiple sequence alignments (msas).
-    --outDir               PATH      The output directory where the results will be saved --predictionsPerModel  INT       Number of predictions per model which be evaluated by AFMassive.
-This parameter is taken into account when
-                                     --launchAfMassive is true.
+    --outDir               PATH      The output directory where the results will be saved --predictionsPerModel  INT       Number of predictions per model which will be evaluated by AFMassive.
+This parameter is taken into account when --launchAfMassive is true.
     --proteinLigandFile    PATH      Path to the input file for molecular docking.
 The file must be in CSV format, without space.
 One column named
                                      'protein' contains the path the the 'pdb' file and one column named 'ligand' must contain the path to the
                                      'sdf' file.
     --useGpu                         Run the prediction model on GPU.
 AlphaFold and AFMassive can run either on CPU or GPU.
 ColabFold and
                                      DynamicBind require GPU only.

 REFERENCES: